TomasDahlander/expleo-test/README.md

 Then it checks which character is in the parameter and executes the correct code for the operation and sends back a double with the answer.

+Test by running main method in CalculatorUsage1 class

 **************** Level 2 *****************
 On the second level on the problem I added three instance objects.
     * List of Character that will hold the mathematical operators